That’s how much money online shoppers spent between Thanksgiving Day and Cyber Monday in 2017.

 For retailers, there’s no better season to be in business than the holiday season.
 As summer fades into fall, and fall into winter, shoppers splurge thousands of dollars on holiday gifts and goodies.

 This post will give you all the holiday promotion ideas you need.

 The Holiday Season at a Glance

-Perhaps you’re still on the fence about doing a blitzkrieg of promotions for the holiday season.
+Perhaps you’re still on the fence about doing a blitzkrieg of holiday promotions.

 In that case, take a look at this chart:

-That’s the total consumer spending on all holidays in the US in 2014.
-The winter holiday season alone accounted for $602.1B of this $750B pie.
+That’s the total consumer spending during all holidays in the US in 2014.
+The winter holiday promotions alone accounted for $602.1B of this $750B pie.
 In fact, the National Retail Federation estimates that these two months make up nearly 30% of a retailer’s annual sales.